A minimal C++ development environment

 Any Linux system comes with a bash-like shell, so probably no need to do anything.

-I prefer to work from the command-line (or at least do some kind of tasks on the command line), because it is so much easier automating them, once you notice you are repeating the same sequence of commands multiple times.
+I prefer to work from the command line (or at least do some kind of tasks on the command line), because it is so much easier to automate them, once you notice you are repeating the same sequence of commands multiple times.

-Unfortunately Windows does not provide such an environment out-fo-the-box, but there is a very good port: cygwin.
+Unfortunately, Windows does not provide such an environment out of the box, but there is a very good port: cygwin.

 Variation

-If one prefers to work in a more Windows-like environment, then please do you a favour and use powershell as interactive shell and avoid cmd.exe
+If one prefers to work in a more Windows-like environment, then please do yourself a favor and use Powershell as an interactive shell and avoid cmd.exe

 as much as possible.
-Note that not using cygwin will influence your choice about compiler and other tools.
+Note that not using Cygwin will influence your choice of compiler and other tools.

-If one does not like cygwin, there is also mingw, WSL or one can setup a virtual machine.
-Note that in those cases (except for mingw) the built binaries are not Windows native executables.
+If one does not like Cygwin, there is also MinGW, WSL, or one can set up a virtual machine and install a Linux system.
+Note that in those cases (MinGW excluded) the built binaries are not for Windows.

 Compiler